 3. Reduced Symptoms Of PMS

-Gamma linolenic acid (GLA), which has been connected to fewer PMS symptoms, is another abundant component of hemp oil.
+Gamma linolenic acid (GLA), connected to fewer PMS symptoms, is another abundant component of hemp oil.
 It indicates that GLA lessens the body's response to the prolactin hormone.

 One of the main contributors to PMS's unfavourable symptoms, namely breast soreness, irritability, bloating, and depression, is prolactin.
-In the struggle against these unpleasant symptoms, hemp seed oil may be a useful tool.
+In the struggle against these unpleasant symptoms, hemp seed oil may be useful.

 4. Reduce Inflammation